 Mr. Hartunian became an Assistant United States Attorney in 1997.
 He served as the Northern District’s Narcotics Chief and Organized Crime Drug Enforcement Task Force Coordinator from 2006 until his appointment as U. S. Attorney in 2010.
 During his tenure as an Assistant United States Attorney, Mr. Hartunian successfully prosecuted numerous large drug, gang, and violent crime cases.
 He has received many awards for his work, including the Federal Bureau of Prisons General Counsel's Exemplary Assistance Award, the Narcotics Enforcement Officers' Association U.S. Department of Justice Award, various Organized Crime Drug Enforcement Task Force Regional Awards, and several case-related commendations.

 In 2010, Mr. Hartunian was honored by the Armenian Bar Association as the first United States Attorney of Armenian descent.

 In 2013, Mr. Hartunian was appointed to the Attorney General’s Advisory Committee (AGAC); he was named Vice Chair of the AGAC in 2015.
-Since 2013, Mr. Hartunian also has served as the Co-Chair of the AGAC’s Border and Immigration Subcommittee, leading the Northern Border Working Group of United States Attorneys, which focuses on U.S. - Canadian law enforcement issues.
-He is also an active member of three other AGAC subcommittees: the Health Care Fraud Subcommittee, the Environmental Crimes Subcommittee and the Native American Issues Subcommittee, which focuses on improving public safety in tribal communities.
+Mr. Hartunian also served as the Co-Chair of the AGAC’s Border and Immigration Subcommittee, leading the Northern Border Working Group of United States Attorneys, which focuses on U.S. - Canadian law enforcement issues.
+He was also an active member of three other AGAC subcommittees: the Health Care Fraud Subcommittee, the Environmental Crimes Subcommittee and the Native American Issues Subcommittee, which focuses on improving public safety in tribal communities.

 The Northern District of New York is comprised of thirty-two counties in upstate New York, covering an area of over 30,000 square miles that is home to about 3.4 million people.
 The District includes 310 miles of the U.S. border with Canada and the Cayuga, Mohawk, Oneida, and Onondaga Nations.
 The United States Attorney has offices in Syracuse, Albany, Binghamton, and Plattsburgh.